 What Are Closing Costs in Missouri?

 When you buy or sell a property in Missouri, closing costs are a key part of the real estate process.
-These costs include various fees and expenses paid when closing a real estate deal.
+These include various fees and expenses paid when closing a real estate deal.
 Knowing these costs can help you get ready for what’s coming.

 Common Components of Closing Costs